 Often known by the term “stick shift,” the humble manual transmission is the DIY option for car enthusiasts.

 Manual transmissions use a third pedal known as the clutch to get moving from a stop or change gears while underway.
 Drivers must select the right gear for the right situation without the aid of computers or sensors.
-Only 1.3% of cars sold in the United States are manual transmissions.
-Enthusiasts will undoubtedly keep the manual transmission market alive on some level.
+Enthusiasts are are expected to keep the manual transmission market alive, but new buyers seem to be catching on.
+So far in 2023, 1.7% of all new-car purchases have been vehicles with manual transmissions, which is a 41.7% increase from 2022 at 1.2%.

 Semi-automatic, or dual-clutch, transmissions offer a blend of traditional automatic smoothness and manual transmission performance.